dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The famous matrix of hell.

 You should alwasy include third party libraries etc to your Docker project

+Presentation link at the start of the presentation

 ## Questions and answers